 - Layers should be viewed as abstractions. - Higher layers should only depend on lower layers. - Each layer should add some new functionality. - Trivial conclusion by reversing this: Regressions should be avoided.
 A regression is when some functionality is lost at a higher layer, although it was present at a lower layer.

 This sounds very simple.
 However, on a closer look, there are numerous violations of these rules in modern system designs.
-Some examples will follow in the next subsections.
+Some examples will follow.